 DRESSED DOLL KENS SOLD IN JAPAN

-It appears that all the Kens illustrated in the Japanese Barbie booklets were available in Japan as dressed dolls.
-Flocked hair or painted hair Kens were used and came in regular or Dressed Doll boxes, which were practically identical to the ones sold in the rest of the world except that these had a Japanese stamp inside the box base, and an extra stamp with outfit number on the box lid.
+Ken first appears in advertising in Japan in April 1964.
+The Kens illustrated in the Japanese Barbie booklets were available as Dressed Dolls.
+Flocked hair or painted hair Kens were used (see more information about that further below) and came in regular or Dressed Doll boxes, which were practically identical to the ones sold in the rest of the world except that these had a Japanese stamp inside the box base, and an extra stamp with outfit number on the box lid.
 The earlier boxes were stamped (for example) thus: No. 770.
-From 1964 they were stamped with the initial of each doll + outfit number (for example) No. K770.
+Later ones were stamped with the initial of each doll + outfit number (for example) No. K770.
 The KB logo just coincidentally references Ken + Barbie: it actually stands for Kokusai Boeki, the company who produced for Mattel in Japan.

 Instead of being sewn onto the box base as above, they came with card inserts like the regular Kens.
 To judge by the Japanese booklets, several outfits came with slight modifications, and some omitted certain accessories.
 Army & Air Force appears to have come as just the Army outfit.
 I have also seen a Japanese-market Allan dressed in Rovin’ Reporter, but he came in a regular Allan box (below).
 Japanese market Dressed Doll Kens have also been found in outfits not featured in the 1965 catalogue and even in outfits from 1966: I’ve seen Ken dressed in College Student, Summer Job and Best Man.